Tick-Talk/Protocol/DataTransmission.md

 ## Group Chats
 #### `MakeGroup`
 * This type is sent to a server from a client to create a new group chat
-  * A client only fills out the `groupName` field
-* Upon receiving the request, a server should create the group and add the user who requested the creation of the group to the group
+* Upon receiving the request, a server should create the group and add the user who requested the creation of the group and any users they specify to the group
-  * A server then responds to the client with a `MakeGroup` with all fields filled out
+* A server responds with an error or the updated `UserData`
 * <details>
 	<summary>Format</summary>
 	<table>